aayzhao/COMP211-Labs/README.md

 and selecting.
 Also implements a itob function that prints an 2's complement integer to console for use in debugging.

+## Lab 04
+MIPS instruction comprehension lab.
+Simulates translating a 32 bit instruction into the assembly code, then the operations performed by the assembly instructions.
+Will be uploaded after Lab 04 deadline.

 ## /tests/
 This file has some self practice for things outside of the classroom.
 It also holds sanity tests, mainly for open-CLI quizzes.